Annual Incidence and Prevalence

 Relationships to Other Disease States and Syndromes

 By definition, Moyamoya Disease should not accompany other underlying diseases or conditions.
-However, there are some conditions that give rise to a quasi Moyamoya Disease state.
-They are managed in a manner similar to Moyamoya Disease and they may serve as a window to understanding the basic pathophysiology of Moamoya Disease.
-These conditions include:
+However, the below listed conditions can give rise to a quasi Moyamoya Disease state and they can be a window into the basic pathophysiologic mechanism of of it.

 - Neurofibromatosis Type I